Raw Carrot Salad with Baharat and Fresh Mint

 • If you have a mini Moulinex blender, add the garlic, mint, baharat, vinegar, oil and whizz to create your dressing or finely grate and chop, add to a jar and thoroughly mix.

-• Toss the carrot in the dressing and then the seeds.
+• Toss the carrot in the dressing and then add the sesame seeds.
 Salt to taste.

-• Decorate with a sprig of mint and ½ teaspoon sumac.
+• Decorate with a sprig of mint, the toasted pine nuts and ½ teaspoon sumac.

 Nutrition